IQSS/dataverse/doc/sphinx-guides/source/user/account.rst

 If you are leaving your institution and need to change your account back to a Dataverse account, you will need to contact support for the Dataverse installation you are using.
 On your account page, there is a link that will open the contact form for Support: |image4|

-Generate Your API Token
+Create Your API Token
 ========================
 #.
-To generate your API token, click on your name in the header on right hand side and then click on Account Information.
+To create your API token, click on your name in the header on right hand side and then click on API Token.
 #.
-On the top right of your account page, click on the "Edit Account" button and click on API Token in the list.
-#.
-Your API Token is located on that page.
+In this tab, you can create your API Token for the first time as well as recreate it if you need a new API Token or your API Token becomes compromised.

 My Data
 ========================